Barington proposes Avon restructuring, warns against Cerberus deal

+* Pzena Investment Management, Inc announces April 30, 2017 assets under management

-Private equity investors led by Barington Capital have proposed a restructuring of Avon Products (AVP.N), saying the cosmetics maker is "significantly undervalued" and warning against the sale of its North American arm to Cerberus Capital Management.
+Dec 3 Private equity investors led by Barington Capital have proposed a restructuring of Avon Products, saying the cosmetics maker is "significantly undervalued" and warning against the sale of its North American arm to Cerberus Capital Management.

 The Barington-led group which includes NuOrion Partners AG laid out their plans in an open letter sent on Thursday to Avon Chairman Douglas Conant.